-The EFh command is followed by a valid feature address as specified in Table 7.
+The EFh command is followed by a valid feature address.
 The host waits for ^tADL before the subfeature parameters are input.
 When the asynchronous interface is active, one subfeature parameter is latched per rising edge of WE#.
 When the synchronous interface is active, one subfeature parameter is latched per rising edge of DQS.
 The data on the falling edge of DQS should be identical to the subfeature parameter input on the previous rising edge of DQS.
 The device is not required to wait for the repeated data byte before beginning internal actions.